Newbie77/CourseraAppliedDataScienceSpecialization/Course_2_Applied_Plotting,_Charting_&_Data_Representation_in_Python/README.md

 - State a research question that can be answered using two publicly accessible datasets</br>
 - Create a visual using matplotlib that addresses your stated research question</br>
 - Justify how the visual addresses your research question</br>

 Assignment: Assignment 4 - Becoming an Independent Data Scientist
 Link:

-Note: all the data sources are located in:
+*Emphasize* Note: all the data sources are located in: